-- HFML and its regulated subsidiary entities, as noted above (collectively known as the "Hermes Group"); - Federated Hermes (UK) LLP ('Federated UK'); and - Federated Investment Management Limited ('FIML').
+- HFML and its regulated subsidiary entities, as noted above (collectively known as 'Hermes'); - Federated Hermes (UK) LLP ('FedHUK') and; - Federated Investment Management Limited ('FIML').

-Federated UK and FIML are authorised and regulated by the FCA and FIML is also regulated by the CBI.
-The UK Consolidation Group has a capital requirement of £49.5m and capital resources of £87m with a capital surplus of £37.5m.
-HFML has the largest contribution to this capital surplus (84.3%), followed by FIML (8%) and Federated UK (7.7%).
-The Federated Pillar 3 Statement is a separate document and not included in this Statement.
+FedHUK and FIML are authorised and regulated by the FCA and FIML is also regulated by the CBI.
+The UK Consolidation Group has a capital requirement of £57.8m and capital resources of £109.1m with a capital surplus of £51.3m.
+HFML is the largest contributor to this capital surplus (87.4%), followed by FedHUK (6.8%) and FIML (5.8%).
+The FedHUK and FIML Pillar 3 Statement is a separate document and not included in this statement.